This article was last updated on Oct. 24, 2022.

 Breast cancer screenings

-The American Cancer Society External Site recommends that women with an average risk of breast cancer — most women — begin yearly mammograms at age 45.
-It may be a good idea to talk about your risk factors with your personal doctor before your 45th birthday, just in case you need to get screened early.
+That is why the American Cancer Society External Site recommends that women between ages 40 and 44 with an average risk of breast cancer — most women — have the option to start screening with a mammogram every year.
+Women 45 to 54 should get mammograms every year.
+It may be a good idea to talk about your risk factors with your personal doctor before age 40, just in case you need to get screened early.

 If you have questions about mammogram screenings, talk to your personal doctor.